devashishkumar/node-angular-chat-app/README.md

-### there are two application one is node js based and second one is angular-app both are separate application.
+### There are two applications in this repository one based on node js and second one is angular-app both are separate application.
 Please follow following steps to use:

 1. npm install in parent directory and angular-app